RuiAAPeres/JustEat.iOS.RecruitmentTest/TechTest.md

 # iOS - Technical Test

+### Before you start

+Welcome !

+Just a quick note before you start the test.
+If you have reached this test without first contacting tech.recruitment@just-eat.com and reviewing the jobs posted at http://tech.just-eat.com/jobs#iOS please do so before you start.

+The first step in the JUST EAT interview process is a chat with our technical representative to make sure that role is suited to you and to answer any questions you may have about it.

+### The Test

 Thank you for taking the time to do our technical test.
 The test consists of two parts:

 * A coding test